Johannes-Larsson/morse-receive/readme.md

 The audio files are generated using ebook2cw, for example like this:
 `mkdir 7wpm; while read -r line; do echo $line | ebook2cw -o "7wpm/$line"  -w 7; done < words.txt;`

-It can be served completely static by for example nginx, and there's also a very basic node server which does the same.
+The static directory contains all one might need, so it is sufficient to serve that with for example nginx.
+A golang backend server with more features is also in progress, see server.go.
-You can do `node server.js` to start that.
+Do `go run server.go` to start that.